devByByron/AI-For-Everyone/README.md

 - Are high shipping costs causing fewer sales?
 - Do people shop more during holidays?
 - This helps businesses figure out what’s helping or hurting their performance — and what they can improve.

+**3. Hypotheses and Actions**

+- **Formulating Hypotheses**: Develop hypotheses based on data insights, like adjusting shipping costs or advertising strategies during specific times.
+- **Implementing Changes**: Deploy suggested actions and monitor new data to evaluate the effectiveness of changes made.